-If the mounting bracket is used, then mount the repeater on the bracket using four fixing screws (see Figure 3-5).
+If the mounting bracket is used, then mount the repeater on the bracket using the four fixing screws provided with the mounting bracket kit (see Figure 3-5).

 - 2. Mount the donor antenna directed towards the base station antenna. - 3.
 Mount the service antenna directed towards the area to be covered by the repeater.